idhant96/Trace-Compiler/README.md

 bool\_expr -&gt; number\_expr &lt; = number\_expr

 Boolean expression:

 The boolean expression can simply evaluate to be a ‘true’ or ‘false’ value.
 ‘not’ boolean operator: This operator is used to negate the value of a boolean expression.
 Syntax : ‘not’ keyword followed by a boolean expression.

-‘and’ boolean operator: This operator is used to check whether both value of the two boolean expression evaluates to ‘true’

-Syntax : boolean expression1 followed by ‘and’ keyword followed by a boolean expression2.
+‘and’ boolean operator: This operator is used to check whether both value of the two boolean expression evaluates to  ‘true’ Syntax : boolean expression1 followed by  ‘and’ keyword followed by a boolean expression2.

-'Or’ boolean operator: This operator is used to check whether either value of the two boolean expression evaluates to ‘true’

-Syntax : boolean expression1 followed by ‘or’ keyword followed by a boolean expression2.
+‘Or’ boolean operator: This operator is used to check whether either value of the two boolean expression evaluates to  ‘true’ Syntax : boolean expression1 followed by  ‘or’ keyword followed by a boolean expression2.

-**‘equality’ boolean operator:** This operator is used to check whether the values of two expressions(numeric/boolean/string) are equal.
+‘equality’ boolean operator:  This operator is used to check whether the values of  two expressions(numeric/boolean/string) are equal.
 Syntax : expression1 followed by ‘ ==’  keyword followed by expression2.

+‘!=’(not equal) boolean operator:  This operator is used to check whether the values of  two expressions(numeric/boolean/string) are not equal.
+Syntax : expression1 followed by ‘ !=’  keyword followed by expression2.

+‘>’(greater than) boolean operator:  This operator is used to check whether the value of  an expression1(numeric/boolean/string) is greater than expression2.
+Syntax : expression1 followed by ‘ >’  keyword followed by expression2.

+‘<’(lesser than) boolean operator:  This operator is used to check whether the value of  an expression1(numeric/boolean/string) is lesser than expression2.
+Syntax : expression1 followed by ‘<’  keyword followed by expression2.

+‘>=’(greater than or equal to) boolean operator:  This operator is used to check whether the value of  an expression1(numeric/boolean/string) is greater than or equal to expression2.
+Syntax : expression1 followed by ‘ >=’  keyword followed by expression2.

+‘<=’(lesser than or equal to) boolean operator:  This operator is used to check whether the value of  an expression1(numeric/boolean/string) is lesser than or equal to expression2.
+Syntax : expression1 followed by ‘<=’  keyword followed by expression2.

 **Example Program:**